What stands behind dating

 You see, when you are looking to date or start a relationship with someone, the first thing that comes to your mind is this: 'will I get what I NEED (or want) from this man and the relationship?'.
 In other words, your mind goes through a mental check of important 'must haves' your potential suitor or a relationship should possess, and as soon as your inner (read: selfish) self says 'yes', you feel confident with moving forward.
 Moving forward means to keep dating the man or staying in the relationship as long as you keep feeling that it is beneficial TO YOU.

 You certainly do not think the other way around that much i.e: 'We are in a relationship now, what is in it for HIM?' or 'What is it that keeps HIM motivated to stay in this relationship?'

-Believe me, you are not the one who has a list of criteria, the other party - your man - has his own 'must haves' and motivators to be with you and more importantly, to stay (with you).
+Believe me, you are not the one who has a list of criteria, the other party - your man - has his own 'must haves' and motivators to be with you and more importantly, to stay (with you) as well.

 As long as both parties keep mutually satisfying (quite often on very unconscious level) each other's selfish needs and wants, they stand a chance of staying together for as long as this condition lasts.
 Should this balance change, the relationship may suffer to the point of deterioration and breaking up.